mohammadtaghi005/MouseDataAnalysis/README.md

 ## Results

 The results of the experiments will be documented and presented in a comprehensive manner.
 These findings will provide insights into the cognitive abilities of mice, specifically their capability to differentiate between stimuli and form memory-based responses.
-You can see some of our resaults in this [file](https://drive.google.com/file/d/1VYLISqxQz7n8LyTVIQJDszTyq6CpKcbX/view?usp=sharing)
+You can see some of our results in this [file](https://drive.google.com/file/d/1VYLISqxQz7n8LyTVIQJDszTyq6CpKcbX/view?usp=sharing)

 ## Contributing